Jrogrobs/Jrogrobs/README.md

 #### <div align="center">I'm Julius, self taught and interested in coding with an application for finance.</div>

-- 📈 I’m probably currently working on some financy code.
+- I’m probably currently working on some financy code.

-- 🌱 I’m currently learning to develop live algorithms.
+- I’m currently learning to develop real time algorithms interacting with financial markets.

-- ⚡ Fun fact: I love spaghetti code.
+- Fun fact: I love spaghetti code.

 <br/>